 In fifth grade, I shocked the playground with a groundbreaking exposé on sporks as editor of my elementary school newspaper, “The Tomiyasu Wallstreet Dragon.”
 Really, though, it was in second grade when I discovered my passion for writing.
 I penned a silly poem about the many practical uses for a unicorn’s horn and I’ve been hooked ever since.

-In addition to writing, I was also really into theater and acting for the bulk of my childhood and teen years.
-I performed in plays and musicals, worked backstage, sung in choirs, appeared in television commercials, worked on movie sets, modeled and did mime at malls.
-(Phew, that was a lot of alliteration).
+In addition to writing, I was also really into theater and acting for the bulk of my childhood, teen and young adult years.
+I performed in plays and musicals, worked backstage, sung in choirs, appeared in television commercials, worked on movie sets, modeled and did mime at malls (Phew, that was a lot of alliteration).

 In 6th grade, I wrote a letter about Las Vegas to legendary journalist Dan Rather, founder of the News & Guts production company.
-It won my family a trip to New York to meet the then-CBS News anchorman in person.
+It won my family a trip to New York City to meet the then-CBS News anchorman in person.
 I told him I wanted to be an actress.
 He suggested I become a journalist.

 In high school, as a member of the first graduating class of the Las Vegas Academy of Performing Arts, I helped launch the magnet school’s inaugural newspaper.
 I continued my theatrical and improv pursuits in college, In college, even working a costumed walkaround character in the former MGM Grand Adventures Theme Park, but ultimately pursued a career in writing.

 Writing isn’t something I do just as a means to an end.
-It’s an integral part of my life, like the breathing, implosions and shellfish allergies.
+It’s an integral part of my life, like breathing, implosions and shellfish allergies.